 We will go through a detailed evaluation of your jawbone to see if you need a sinus lift for your dental implants.
 To do this, you will need an x-ray or CT scan to evaluate the condition of your jaw and determine if you are a good candidate for this surgery.

 There are several options to choose the bone graft from, among them:

 |•||Your body, usually the leg or hip|

 Our surgeon will most likely make an incision into your bone to create what we call a “window” that exposes the sinus cavity.
 Then we lift the membrane and fill the space below with the bone graft.
 When the procedure is completed, we stitch everything back together.

 This is the most common approach to perform sinus lift surgery for dental implants, but every patient is different, and the procedure will depend on your circumstances.

 One of the most significant risks with sinus lift surgery is rupturing the sinus membrane, but in general, this is a very safe surgery.
 The recovery is relatively short, but you will have to come back for a follow-up appointment to see how you are healing.
 You should be ready for your dental implants in approximately 4 to 9-months.

-Our goal at Excellent Dental Specialists is for you to have a successful dental implant surgery, so if you have any questions following your consultation about sinus lift surgery, please give us a call at (210) 598-8933.
+Our goal at Excellent Dental Specialists is for you to have a successful dental implant surgery, so if you have any questions following your consultation about sinus lift surgery, please contact us.